DatabayAG/CronElectronicCourseReserve/README.md

 This plugin MUST be installed as a
 [Cron Plugin](https://www.ilias.de/docu/goto_docu_pg_56994_42.html).

-The path MUST look like this:
+The files MUST be saved in the following directory:

 	<ILIAS_DIRECTORY>/Customizing/global/plugins/Services/Cron/CronHook/CronElectronicCourseReserve